ajschumacher/so_tense_very_flow_wow/index.md

 ```

 This works, but there are some problems.
 It's hard to understand a
 list of numbers.
-A graph would be better.
+A plot would be better.
 And even with only one value
 to monitor, there's too much output to read.
 We're likely to want to
 monitor many things.
 It would be nice to record everything in some
 organized way.